ucsd-cse11-w24/ucsd-cse11-w24.github.io/_assignments/pa6.md

 ## Finishing

 You must still finish these programs as part of the assignment.
-There is no autograder for them released while the assignment is out; we will grade them manually after the deadline.
+The autograder score is not your final score (But you should still get full score if your code is correct), and we will grade the submissions manually after the deadline.
 Come ask for help in tutor hours (help sessions) if you need help finishing them!
 We do ask that you spend at least one 30-minute session with notes before coming to help sessions on PA6, and we